tiared/notes.stuartpb.com/proprietary-tapwater.md

 # Bottled from Municipal Sources

-One thing that's played a huge part in my open-source radicalization since high school was realizing that pretty much all commercial software innovation is like bottled water: it's, with few to no exceptions, mostly based on public innovations, shared by everybody and made possible by the most perceptive and goal-oriented scientists and engineers in academia and public service, with maybe a few unhealthy additives, and a shiny label and price tag slapped on.
-And, when you scratch the surface to do more than the most basic, unquestioning work in software, this understanding is unavoidable.
+One thing that's played a huge part in my open-source radicalization since high school was realizing that pretty much all commercial software innovation is like bottled water.
+Its substance is enabled by innovations from academia, produced by engineers working in the general interest, and made available by law to the general public.
+Commercial enterprises then take this, maybe throw in a few unhealthy trace additives, and slap a shiny label and price tag on it.
+When you scratch the surface to do more than the most basic, unquestioning work in the field, it's not like this is a high-concept conjecture: an awareness of these municipal origins is unavoidable, because you're constantly in contact with it (from IETF RFCs to GNU man pages).

 It's why Ajit Pai calling the Internet a "free market innovation" damn near gives me a fucking stroke.